 She had to get out”.

 While these lyrics could have just been part of a characters story, something about them always felt wrong.
 I understand that lyricists write about characters that have nothing to do with them or their beliefs.
 But something told me that in this case, they did.
-Seeing Exene’s now defunct YouTube channel solidified this belief
+Seeing Exene’s now defunct YouTube channel solidified this belief.
+Right or wrong I just can’t abide it.

 I first became aware of Cervenka’s madness a few years ago and I stopped listening to the band.
 But after seeing John Doe and his band play a few X songs on tour recently, I started to listen again.
 I spent a month believing I was going to attend a show last night at the Irving Plaza.
 I even worked on getting a press pass.
 But yesterday morning, I was driving and decided to put X on.
 When Los Angeles came on, my mind was made up.
 I would not be going to the show and I’d be deleting the X songs from my playlists.